 However, net effective rent can be a little bit more confusing to understand.
-See, many landlords will offer some kind of a promotion when trying to attract new tenants into one of their units.
-This is commonly in the form of one free month’s rent.
-Now, some landlords will just give you the last or second last month free, while others will simply spread out the discount over the entire year.
+Many landlords will offer some kind of a promotion or concession when trying to attract new tenants into one of their units.
+This is commonly in the form of free rent commonly half a month or a whole month free.
+Some landlords will just give you the last or second to last month free, while others will spread out the discount over the entire year.

 Also, when you renew, you will be negotiating based on the gross rent, not the net effective rent, as that included a promotion or discount.
 Of course, depending on your landlord and their policies, or how good of a tenant you have been, the company might be willing to wiggle a little bit on price and maybe give you a small discount, but don’t expect to get the “free month” that you had before.

 Reading the lease closely is always incredibly important, but that goes double when dealing with net effective rent.
-This is because the lease is what will tell you how the discount is applied, what your gross rent would be without the discount and more.
+That’s because the lease will tell you how the discount is applied, what your gross rent would be without the discount and more.
 If you are ever curious about the terms or pricing of your apartment (or any other information), the lease agreement is the place to look.

 In conclusion, it is a very good idea to familiarize yourself with the difference between gross rent and net effective rent, as it will benefit you a lot throughout your tenancy.
 If you are not aware of the difference, paying for rent at the end of the month and renewing at the end of your term could be a little bit confusing.